Sinopsis

 -

-08/03/2018 Duración: 26minIn announcing new protections on steel and aluminum imports, President Trump said he was acting in the interest of national security.
-But could the real threat be the tariffs themselves?
-Guest: Peter S. Goodman, an economics correspondent for The New York Times.
+10/05/2018 Duración: 20minGina Haspel, President Trump’s pick for C.I.A. director, faced the Senate Intelligence Committee for the first time on Wednesday as her confirmation hearings began.
+Lawmakers addressed her with an unusual line of questioning: What is your moral character?
+Guest: Matthew Rosenberg, who covers intelligence and national security for The New York Times.
 For more information on today’s episode, visit nytimes.com/thedaily.
 Unlock full access to New York Times podcasts and explore everything from politics to pop culture.
 Subscribe today at nytimes.com/podcasts or on Apple Podcasts and Spotify.